OSC/ood-documentation/source/how-tos/debug/debug-apache.rst

 commands will show you how Apache is routing based off of the ServerName in the VirtualHost.

-If you're seeing the default Apache webpage you likely have to `configure the ServerName <ood-portal-generator-servername>` and restart apache.
+If you're seeing the default Apache webpage you likely have to `configure the ServerName <ood-portal-generator-servername>` and restart Apache.
 Or you're using the wrong hostname in your browser.

    .. tabs::